 Here’s a great example of a well optimized Google Business listing, that follows all the guidelines:

-Stay tuned for our blog describing best practices to make your GMB shine.
+Stay tuned for our blog describing best practices to make your GBP shine.

-- Get The Most Exposure out of Your Google My Business Listing
+- Get The Most Exposure out of Your Google Business Profile

 - 9 Mistakes You’re Making On Your Google Business Listing